Last updated on December 27, 2022

 A diamond tester is a portable device used to check the authenticity of diamonds and test materials for their thermal and electrical conductivity.
 It can accurately indicate if the stone is a real diamond based on the gem’s physical properties.

-Depending on the principle the tester utilizes, there are devices that measure thermal conductivity or electrical conductivity of the stone and multi-testers that combine both methods.
+Depending on the principle the tester utilizes, there are devices that measure the thermal conductivity or electrical conductivity of the stone and multi-testers that combine both methods.
 Diamond testers that use thermal conductivity measure the amount and speed with which heat travels through the stone, while the ones using electrical conductivity measure the amount and speed through which electricity travels through the gem.

 Diamond testers’ principle of operation is based on the fact that each type of gemstone has its chemical structure, meaning each of them conducts heat and electricity differently.
 In other words, heat or electricity will pass through an authentic diamond in a different way than it would through cubic zirconia, for example.